zigbee-alliance/distributed-compliance-ledger/docs/design/schema-compatibility.md

 ### Strategy for Non-Compatible Changes

-For significant changes that directly impact compatibility, such as adding mandatory fields or removing fields, splitting or merging schemas, changing enumerations:
+For significant changes that directly impact compatibility, such as adding mandatory fields or removing fields, splitting or merging schemas, changing enumerations.

 #### Option 1: Separate Schemas for Each Version